Cocytiini

 The Cocytiini are a tribe of moths in the family Erebidae.
 Adults of some members of the subfamily, especially in the genus Serrodes, have a proboscis capable of piercing fruit skins, allowing the moth to drink the fruit juice.

 Taxonomy

 The tribe may be most closely related to the clade containing the tribes Poaphilini and Ophiusini, also within the Erebinae.
+Composition of the tribe Cocytiini was discussed in Homziak, Breinholt & Kawahara, 2016.